Ray Shero: Pittsburgh Penguins (2006–2014)

 The trade deadline of the 2007–08 NHL season brought two other major trades for Shero and the Pittsburgh Penguins, sending Colby Armstrong, Erik Christensen, prospect Angelo Esposito, and a future draft pick for the Atlanta Thrashers' Marián Hossa and Pascal Dupuis, as well as bringing the Toronto Maple Leafs' defenseman Hal Gill to his team for two future draft picks.

-In 2009, the Penguins defeated the Detroit Red Wings in seven games to win the Stanley Cup.
-They won the cup on the road at the Joe Louis Arena.
+In 2009, the Penguins defeated the Detroit Red Wings in seven games to win the Stanley Cup on the road at the Joe Louis Arena.
 The Red Wings defeated the Penguins the year before in the 2008 Stanley Cup Finals at Mellon Arena.

+Shero won the Jim Gregory General Manager of the Year Award following the 2012–13 season.